-Owl and Fish Creek Canyons Trail Professional Review and Guide
+Owl and Fish Creek Canyons Trail Professional Guide

 "Southeastern Utah has one of the largest concentrations of Anasazi Indian ruins in the United States, and the area around Owl Creek and Fish Creek is one of the best places to see them.
 Most of the ruins in these two canyons are, unfortunately, located high on the cliffs in inaccessible alcoves.
 They are not generally obvious to the casual observer, and many hikers complete the loop having seen only one or two ruins.
 There is one excellent site, however, which is right on the trail in Owl Creek Canyon, so everyone can be assured of seeing at least one ruin site.